dperussina/code-library/SQL/advanced-examples.md

     ORDER BY
         level, employee_name;
     ```
-* **Explanation:** The `RECURSIVE` keyword (required in PostgreSQL/MySQL, implicit in SQL Server/Oracle when self-referencing) enables the CTE to call itself.
-The anchor selects the starting rows.
-The recursive member joins the source table back to the CTE based on the hierarchical relationship (`e.manager_id = eh.employee_id`), incrementing the level until no more rows are found or a limit is reached.
-* **Notes:** Ensure a termination condition (like the `WHERE eh.level < 10` or ensuring the hierarchy is finite) to prevent infinite recursion.

 ---

 **2. Pivoting Data (Rows to Columns) using Conditional Aggregation**

-* **Purpose:** To transform data from a "long" format (multiple rows per subject) to a "wide" format (one row per subject with different attributes in columns).
-Useful for reporting and cross-tabulation.
+*   **What it does:** Transforms data from a "long" format (multiple rows per subject, one attribute per row) to a "wide" format (one row per subject, multiple attributes as columns).
-* **Concept:** Use aggregate functions (`SUM`, `MAX`, `MIN`, `AVG`, `COUNT`) combined with `CASE WHEN` statements to pick out specific values for the new columns, grouped by the identifying columns.
-This method is generally more portable than native `PIVOT` operators.
-* **SQL Pattern:**
+*   **Why you use it:** To create summary reports, cross-tabulations, or prepare data for tools that expect a wide format.
+Conditional aggregation (`AGG(CASE WHEN...)`) is a portable method for pivoting.
+*   **Note:** This method requires knowing the pivot column values beforehand.
+For dynamic pivot columns, dynamic SQL is often needed.
     ```sql
     -- Example: Pivoting monthly sales into columns for each product SELECT